 Another example of building in optimistic times can be found in the Turpin Block, which was built in 1905.
 It is considered to be one of the first buildings designed by architect William T. Williams after his arrival from the United States.

 What you see of the Turpin Block today is approximately one-third of the full building, which was damaged by fire in 1999.
 The original building was recreated at Calgary’s Heritage Park.

 Brothers-in-law James Hargrave and Dan Sissons came to Medicine Hat in 1883 and set up a ranch on Riverside and built a wooden store downtown and a trading post at Fort Carlton on the North Saskatchewan.
 They often traded goods for livestock and even buffalo bones.
 Hargrave became known as the “Great Bone King”.
-The store pictured above was built in 1901, replacing the original store.

 Thanks to early reports that Southern Alberta was unsuitable for agriculture, engineer Sir Sandford Fleming, originally proposed the CPR avoid Southern Alberta altogether (he also designed Canada’s first postage stamp and advocated for worldwide standard time).
 If it wasn’t for a CPR decision to overturn Sandford’s decision, this Chateau-style station (one of the finest in Canada) would never have been built.

 The past few years have brought plenty of new murals to the city's downtown.
 Grab a coffee and enjoy the art!Read More

 So much coffee, so many baked goods!
 Check out a handful of the city's exceptional cafes.Read More

 Head downtown to explore a number of free and fully accessible pieces of art.Read More